shiladkumard/Financial-Browser-Desktop/docs/overview.md

 ---

-## 📦 Installation (For Testing)

-1. Download `Mini_Installer.exe`
-2. Run on Windows (standalone, Chromium-based)
-3. Explore the dashboard and UX

-> 💬 DM me or open an issue for access.
+## 🧪 Try It Yourself

+Download & test the browser on Windows.
+👉 See install steps in the [README](../README.md#installation-for-testing)

 ---